 Are you looking for haunted places to stay in the United States?
 Find out some of the best Halloween hotels perfect for people who love ghosts.
 Scroll down to read more!

-This list of the spookiest Halloween hotels in the U.S. was originally published September 2, 2021 and was updated September 3, 2022 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the spookiest Halloween hotels in the U.S. was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a spooky place to stay this Halloween?

 If so, you’ve got to check this out.
 We have compiled a list of some of the most terrifying places where ghosts and ghouls roam free.

 Historic hotels have always inspired urban legends and stories, many of which have a bit of a dark twist to them.